The Society

-The Friends of Stokes Bay is a society founded in 1975 to safeguard the environment of Stokes Bay for present and future generations
+The Friends of Stokes Bay is a society founded in 1975 to safeguard the environment of Stokes Bay for present and future generations.

 To safeguard the environment and amenities of Stokes Bay and its immediate surroundings for present and future generations.